anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/proofs.md

 is a pipelining mechanism in the smart contract.

 Such a message is not prompted by any user transaction and thus will have to be carried out by a _bridge relayer_.
-Once the transfer of power message is on chain, any time afterwards a Namada bridge process may take it to craft the appropriate message to the Ethereum smart contracts.
+Once the necessary data to construct the transfer of power  message is on chain, any time afterwards a Namada bridge process may take it to craft the appropriate header to the Ethereum smart contracts.

 The details on bridge relayers are below in the corresponding section.